philipp-meier/gw2-cli/README.md

 **Note:** This is a learning project I set up to familiarize myself with Rust, since I did not have any prior experience with this tech stack.
 Feel free to contribute to this project.

 ## Usage
-Set your GW2 API-key to a environment variable named `Gw2Cli_ApiKey`.
+Set your GW2 API-key to an environment variable named `Gw2Cli_ApiKey`.
 After that, gw2-cli can be used as described below:
 ```bash
 Usage: gw2cli [OPTIONS] [COMMAND]